angular/flex-layout/README.md

 Responsive layouts have multiple layout configurations.
 Responsive layouts add extra configurations that override the default configurations.
 These overrides will be applied dynamically when the viewport size changes to match a specific *responsive override*.

-Consider the sample show above; where the Layout API is used to define default, non-responsive flows and sizing.

-Now consider the HTML sample (below) which specifies both default configurations and *mobile* responsive overrides:
+In our previous sample (above), the Flex Layout API is used to define default, non-responsive flows and sizing.
+Now let's consider an HTML sample which specifies **both** default configurations and *mobile* responsive overrides:

 ```html